-(ongoing project) In 2018 the organization World Experience for Georgia (WEG) with support of the South Caucasus Regional office of the Heinrich Boell Foundation implements project "Energy Poverty - Guidance for Public Discourse and State Policy in the time of Reform".
+In 2018, the organization World Experience for Georgia (WEG) with support of the South Caucasus Regional Office of the Heinrich Boell Foundation implements project "Energy Poverty - Guidance for Public Discourse and State Policy in the time of Reform".
+The main goal of the project is to provide the factual basis, logical framework and recommendations for state policy and public discourse on energy poverty issues.

 (closed project) Project "Green Political Analysis of Industrial Pollution in Kvemo Kartli Region" implemented by Green Policy Public Platform aimed to understand and research industrial pollution and resource management problems in Lower Kartli region from Green political perspective, to provide political space with new scientific information for its political activation.